Flynn: Son of Crimson

-Flynn: Son of Crimson is an action-platform video game developed by Studio Thunderhorse and published by Humble Games.
+Flynn: Son of Crimson is a platform game developed by Studio Thunderhorse and published by Humble Games.
 The game follows a young boy named Flynn, who embarks on a journey of discovery and conflict alongside his animal companion Dex as he learns to master his powers.
 Flynn and Dex must save Rosantica before the evil from The Scourge claims his home.

-The game was released on September 15, 2021 on Microsoft Windows, Playstation 4, Xbox One and Nintendo Switch.
+The game was released on September 15, 2021 on Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch.
 Flynn: Son of Crimson was successfully crowdfunded on Kickstarter on October 24, 2017, raising over $63,000.